-I would love to come across a job site that didn’t run into a single issue or in fact anything in life that different result in some sort of attention to an unfavourable situation.
+I would love to come across a job site that didn’t run into a single issue or in fact anything in life that different results in some sort of attention to an unfavorable situation.
 Issues and problems often arise in many different shapes and sizes, resulting in some serious uh-ohs.

-For something as normal as a rainy day, is not so simple in the construction world.
+For something as normal as a rainy day, it is not so simple in the construction world.
 When a really heavy rainy day happens, and I mean torrential rain and then another equally rainy day happens job sites can come to a halt.
-Especially if concrete is meant to be poured, uh-oh.
-Yes, you can pour concrete when it’s wet, but I am talking a rain storm.
+Especially if the concrete is meant to be poured, uh-oh.
+Yes, you can pour concrete when it’s wet, but I am talking a rainstorm.

-Most often, when reviewing a project schedule and making appropriate adjustments for delays and issues, it will then come up that the amount of rain delays caused some serious problems in the original planned timelines.
-Sometimes this time can be made up, if the subcontractors are able to put in the time to get the scope of the work done when it was supposed to be completed.
-This can mean overtime, weekends or evenings to catch-up, which is pretty common.
+Most often, when reviewing a project schedule and making appropriate adjustments for delays and issues, it will then come up that the number of rain delays caused some serious problems in the originally planned timelines.
+Sometimes this time can be made up if the subcontractors are able to put in the time to get the scope of the work done when it was supposed to be completed.
+This can mean overtime, weekends, or evenings to catch-up, which is pretty common.

 Every little change, every little misstep is always documented on-site.
 In the future, these critical documents can then be used in court or in the office for disputes over work that was done.
 There has been a trend in I don’t know…forever, that we all want the job done, and we want it to fast!
 Fast is never fast enough in the construction realm, what’s done should have been done yesterday and what isn’t done needs to be done before tomorrow, worldwide motto.